kirandash/react/covid-tracker/README.md

 2. Create src/countries/reducers.ts file.
 3. Reducer takes 2 args: current state, action triggered
 4. After countries reducers is created in reducers.ts file.
 Import it and add it to the list of reducers in store.js file

+### 3.6 Connecting SearchCountryForm Component to the Store with connect from react-redux
+1. connect is a higher order fn with 2 sets of args: `connect()()` Ex: `conneect(mapStateToProps, mapDispatchToProps)`
+2. mapStateToProps is a Fn which takes the entire state of our app as input and return specific props from the state which the specific component requires.
+And all props defined inside mapStateToProps is automatically made available by connect as prop for the component to use.
+3. mapDispatchToProps is a Fn which takes dispatch as input.
+A dispatch is a fn used to call an action creator.
+4. useState react hook is used to create a variable inputCountryCode to hold country code data and setInputCountryCode is a fn to set the variable's value